eshaan007/Connect-Club/README.md

 ipv4 address should be taken.
 Using this, other users can join the Connect-Club.
 ```
-Others, Can follow a simpler route by using the URL given below: 👉
+Others, Can follow a simpler route by using the URL given: 👉
 [Connect-Club](https://keltagoodlife.co/Connect-Club)

 ***SIGN UP AND ENJOY THE EXPERIENCE!***